emmanuel-londono/Z-Prefix-App/README.md

       PASSWORD:
                123

-(It is also possible to sign-up for new login credentials.)
+^It is also possible to sign-up for new login credentials.^

 ## Removal